SanderMertens/flecs/docs/PrefabsManual.md

 </div>

 ## Prefab Child Slots
-Prefab hierarchies that use the non-fragmenting `Parent` storage automatically provide slot-like access to instantiated children.
-Passing a prefab child as the relationship argument to `ecs_get_target` returns the corresponding child of the prefab instance.
-This lookup does not add a relationship to the instance and therefore does not fragment its archetype.

-The following example shows how to create and access prefab children this way:
+Prefab hierarchies that use the `Parent` component make it possible to easily find an instance child from the prefab child with `ecs_get_target`:

 <div class="flecs-snippet-tabs">
 <ul>